Createdd/Writing/2021/articles/awsAppAndDomain.md

 I will illustrate how I did it with some personal points.

-As you can see from the table of contens the main parts of this article will be:
+As you can see from the table of contents the main parts of this article will be:
 - Buying the domain
 - Connecting the domain to your application
 - Adding a loadbalancer